Sukhoi Su-30MKI: Super Sukhoi project

 The Defence Acquisition Council (DAC) had granted Acceptance of Necessity (AoN) for the ₹66829 crore upgrade programme on 30 November 2023.

-As of November 2024, the financial aspects of the upgrade programme is being assessed.
+The financial aspects of the upgrade programme was being assessed in November 2024.
 This will be followed by government clearance, which is expected early 2025.
-The first phase of the project, will include the upgradation of 84 jets which will take 15 years including testing and certification process followed by the upgrade process will take 5 to 7 years.
+The first phase of the project, will include the upgradation of 84 jets which will take 15 years, including testing and certification process, followed by the upgrade process which will take 5 to 7 years.

 The project is likely to be reviewed in the first week of July 2025, by the DAC under the Ministry of Defence during a scheduled meeting.
 As of late October 2025, the ministry was examining the proposal to fast-track its clearance from the Cabinet Committee on Security (CCS).
 The CCS approval will be followed by the design and development phase.
 HAL has set a timeline to deliver the initial operational clearance (IOC) and final operational clearance (FOC) version within the fifth and seventh year of CCS nod, respectively.
-The upgraded aircraft will receive a redesigned cockpit along with new avionics, radars and IR sensors, a new electronic warfare suite including jammer pods.
+The upgraded aircraft will receive a redesigned cockpit along with new avionics, radars infrared sensors, and a new electronic warfare suite with jammer pods.

-AESA radar
+Though the project, which is expected to include minor contributions from Russia, was soon expected to receive the CCS clearance on 27 November 2025, the approval was yet to be accorded on 25 February 2026.
+It was reported that the Indian Air Force is now considering a parallel upgrade programme from Russia for a similar or larger quantity of aircraft.
+This upgrade, in line with the earlier MiG-21Bison upgrade, will "offset the long execution timeline" of the Super Sukhoi project since the project's final operational clearance (FOC) timeline might not be realised as expected.
+The parallel project will focus on the electronic warfare suite, radar and the Russian-offered AL-41 engine.
+If the project is taken up after inter-government talks, the proposal would be sent to the Defence Acquisition Council (DAC) for Acceptance of Necessity (AoN).
+The AoN marks the first formal stage of a programme.
+Meanwhile, DRDO is undertaking design work for the Super Sukhoi project from its internal budget.
+However, a substantial financial support is required for full-scale development and integration which could be realised only after CCS clearance and budget allocation.

+The major components of the Super Sukhoi project include: